dashton90/aws-study-guides/SAA-CO2/README.md

 * **Snowcone SSD** has two vCPUs, 4 GB of memory, and 14 TB of solid state drive (SSD) based storage.

 ## Snowball Edge
-Snowball Edge provides huge amounts of storage, and compute power.
+Snowball Edge provides huge amounts of storage (80TB of usable HDD), and compute power.
 It comes in two device options: storage optimized and computed optimized.

 The following table demonstrates the different use cases for Snowcone, and Snowball.
 | Use case                                          | Snowball Edge | Snowcone |